-This is real feast you can offer to bouncy young kids after their playtime!!
-Also, wrapped nicely in a foil, this could go into anyone’s office or school lunch pack too.
-Such a juicy, home-made burger bun, to enjoy without a fraction of guilt as it is free from all kinds of preservatives or processed ingredients.
-You can make patties, wrap them in a cling film and store them in the freezer which will come quite handy on a later date.
+Wrapped nicely in a foil, these could go into anyone’s office or school lunch pack too.
+This juicy, home-made burger bun, could be tucked in without a guilt as they are free from all kinds of preservatives or processed ingredients.
+You can wrapped the extra pattis with a cling film. place them in a plastic box and store them in the freezer, that could come quite handy on a later date.

 Let’s make :

-- Now, place the flat sides of the buns on the same frying/griddle pan and let it slightly browned.
+- Place the bottom sides of the buns on the same frying/griddle pan

 - Cover with the top part of the bun and press down gently.